unixorn/awesome-shell/README.md

 * [powerline-zsh](https://github.com/carlcarl/powerline-zsh) - Powerline for Zsh
 * [prezto](https://github.com/sorin-ionescu/prezto) - The configuration framework for Zsh
 * [pure](https://github.com/sindresorhus/pure) - Pretty, minimal and fast Zsh prompt
 * [zgen](https://github.com/tarjoilija/zgen) - A lightweight plugin manager for Zsh inspired by antigen, but optimized for speed when starting a new shell.
 Can load oh-my-zsh compatible plugins and themes.
+Zgen will automatically do git clones of the plugins and themes in your configuration.
+* [zplug](https://github.com/b4b4r07/zplug) - Zplug is a next-generation zsh framework for using plugins and themes.
 * [zsh-autosuggestions](https://github.com/tarruda/zsh-autosuggestions) - Fish-like autosuggestions for Zsh
 * [zsh-dwim](https://github.com/oknowton/zsh-dwim) - Zsh do what I mean.
 * [zsh-git-prompt](https://github.com/olivierverdier/zsh-git-prompt) - Informative Git prompt for Zsh